conanc/CV/README.md

 # Conan Cook

 Product-oriented full-stack engineering manager.
 I'm focused on feedback, honesty and growth.
 I like shipping early and often, and believe in automation; I consider continuous integration and peer review to be first-class activities.
 I don't think there's a trade-off between quality and speed - it's about building the right thing well.
 I'm passionate about what I do, and will never finish learning; I enjoy helping others to learn, too.
+Management is the empowerment of others.
 I can help you build teams and bring products to market.

-My current goals are to spend more time talking to customers and to continue growing my leadership skills.
+My current goals are to spend more time talking to customers and to continue growing my management leadership skills, particularly around active listening.

 # Skills

+## Management

++ Feedback
++ 1:1s
++ Interviewing & assessment

 ## Development